bldavies/bldavies.com/content/blog/2021-03-29-female-representation-collaboration-nber/index.md

 3. Repeat the preceding two steps 1,000 times to obtain bootstrap distributions of each property.
 4. Use the 2.5% and 97.5% quantiles of the bootstrap distributions as the lower and upper confidence bounds.

-The first property I examine is the [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient): the probability that two researchers were co-authors given that they shared a common co-author.
+The first property I examine is the [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient): the probability that two authors were co-authors given that they shared a common co-author.
 The table below compares the clustering coefficient of the full co-authorship network in each decade with the clustering coefficient of the sub-networks [induced](https://en.wikipedia.org/wiki/Induced_subgraph) by the sets of authors whom I estimate to be female and male.

 |Clustering coefficient |    1980s     |    1990s     |    2000s     |    2010s     |